kyma-project/busola/docs/extensibility/resources.md

 ## Overview

-This document describes the required Config Map sections that you need to configure in order to handle your CRD UI page.
+This document describes the required Config Map setup that you need to configure in order to handle your CRD UI page.
-All sections can be provided as either JSON or YAML.
+All Config Map `data` sections can be provided as either JSON or YAML.

+## Extension version

+The version is a string value that defines in which version the extension is configured.
+It is stored as a value of `busola.io/extension-version` label.
+If the configuration is created with the **Create Extension** button, this value is provided automatically.
+When created manually, use the latest version number: `'0.5'`

+Busola supports only the current version of the configuration and the prior one.

+Therefore, whenever a new version of the configuration is proposed, you can migrate your configuration to the latest version.
+To do so, go to your Extension and click the **Migrate** button.

 ## resource section